i-am-tom/i-am-tom.github.io/_posts/2017-03-08-fantas-eel-and-specification-2.md

 equals :: Setoid a => a ~> a -> Bool
 ```

 The `~>` is the new symbol here.
 What this means is that `equals` is a _method_ on the thing to the left of `~>`, and the thing to the right is its signature.
 Back in [the previous article](/2017/03/03/fantas-eel-and-specification/), we saw a `List.prototype.toArray` method.
-One way we might write the signature for this method is:
+In the Fantasy Land style, we would write the signature for this method like so:

 ```javascript
 // toArray :: List a ~> [a]